 The VR Foundation is deeply grateful to all those individuals who have already donated to make this research possible.
 Not only do these grants promise to advance the understanding and treatment of vitiligo, but they are critical to attracting and retaining the interest of top scientists.
 If you would like to sponsor high-impact grants which currently require funding, please contact us.

-- Vitinomics: Results of a 5-year study of self-reported patient outcomes.
+- Vitinomics: Wrapping results of a 5-year study of self-reported patient outcomes.
 Investigators: Yan Valle, Igor Korobko, Konstantin Lomonosov, Lipi Thurkal.
-In progress.
+Currently in progress.

 - Massive collection of vitiligo patient self-reported data.
 Principal investigator: Prof. Yan Wu.
 The aim of the project is to collect primary data from vitiligo patients using a 30-question, fully anonymous, questionnaire.
 The latest comprehensive study of the similar scale was done in Germany in 2009, with just over 1,000 participants.
 Our goal is collect no less than 2,500 valid data sets, later to be shared with vitiligo researchers.